Herbert Hervey, 5th Marquess of Bristol

-Herbert Arthur Robert Hervey, 5th Marquess of Bristol (10 October 1870 – 5 April 1960), styled Lord Herbert Hervey from 1907 to 1951, was a British peer and politician.
+Herbert Arthur Robert Hervey, 5th Marquess of Bristol (10 October 1870 – 5 April 1960), styled Lord Herbert Hervey from 1907 to 1951, was a British peer and diplomat.

 Early life

 The 5th Marquess was born on 10 October 1870 at the family home of Ickworth House near Bury St Edmunds, Suffolk.
 He was the fifth son of Lord Augustus Hervey (1837–1875), MP for West Suffolk, and Mariana, née Hodnett (died 30 January 1920).
-Lord Augustus was the younger brother of Frederick Hervey, 3rd Marquess of Bristol, and the younger son of Frederick Hervey, 2nd Marquess of Bristol.
+Lord Augustus was the younger brother of the 3rd Marquess of Bristol, and the younger son of the 2nd Marquess of Bristol.
 He was educated at Clifton College.

-Political career
+Diplomatic career

 In 1892 Hervey joined H.M.
 Diplomatic Service, becoming Consul in Chile in 1892 for three years.
+He was consul at Guatemala from early 1903.
 For a year he served as chargé d'affaires at Montevideo and Guatemala, and was Consul in Abyssinia from 1907 to 1909.
 He was listed as a commercial attaché in 1913, and was elevated to the status of Envoy Extraordinary and Minister Plenipotentiary to Colombia in 1919–1923 and Peru and Ecuador in 1923–1928, retiring in 1929.

-He was awarded the Grand Cross of the Order of the Sun by the Peruvian government and succeeded his brother Frederick Hervey, 4th Marquess of Bristol, to the marquessate in 1951.
+He was awarded the Grand Cross of the Order of the Sun by the Peruvian government and succeeded his brother Frederick, 4th Marquess of Bristol, in the marquessate in October 1951.